 Asbestos Roof Cleaning

-Nature's fire shield, asbestos, was commonly used as a building material in the past.
-Unfortunately, it's now known to be exceedingly harmful when inhaled.
-Serious health issues, such as lung cancer, mesothelioma and asbestosis, can be caused by exposure to asbestos fibres.
+Once commonly used in building materials due to its fireproofing attributes, asbestos is a naturally sourced mineral.
+Unfortunately, it's now known to be extremely dangerous when inhaled.
+Serious health problems, such as asbestosis, mesothelioma and lung cancer, can be caused by exposure to asbestos fibres.

-3. Encapsulation: Encapsulation is a approach where a sealant is applied to the offending roof, effectively binding the fibres together and preventing them from becoming airborne.
-A great long-term fix for asbestos roofs, this requires professional application from the start, with ongoing maintenance to ensure its effectiveness.
+- Encapsulation: Encapsulation is a method where a sealant is applied to the asbestos roof, effectively binding together the fibres and preventing them from becoming airborne.
+An excellent long-term option for asbestos roofs, this requires professional application from the start, with recurring maintenance to ensure its effectiveness.

-5. Control Vegetation: The trapping of moisture by algae, lichen, moss, and other organic invaders can possibly accelerate the wear and tear on asbestos.
-By using processes that minimise the likelihood of disturbing asbestos fibres, a qualified professional can safely remove this growth.
+- Vegetation Control: Asbestos roof deterioration might get more serious due to the trapping of moisture by algae, lichen, moss, and other organic intruders.
+Employing techniques that minimise the chance of disturbing asbestos fibres, a qualified professional can remove this growth safely.

 Fascia and Soffit Cleaning